corda/samples/blacklist/README.md

 You can now interact with this CorDapp via the node shell.
 Note that George State Bank is a blacklisted entity, and the `AgreementContract` will prevent it from entering into agreements with other nodes.

-For example, Monogram Bank and Hiseville Deposit Bank may enter into an agreement by running the following command:
+For example, Monogram Bank and Hiseville Deposit Bank may enter into an agreement by running the following command from the shell of Monogram Bank:

-    start ProposeFlow agreementTxt: "A and B agree Y", counterparty: "Hiseville Deposit Bank",
+    start ProposeFlow agreementTxt: "A and B agree Y", counterparty: "Hiseville Deposit Bank", untrustedPartiesAttachment: "4CEC607599723D7E0393EB5F05F24562732CD1B217DEAEDEABD4C25AFE5B333A"
-    untrustedPartiesAttachment: "4CEC607599723D7E0393EB5F05F24562732CD1B217DEAEDEABD4C25AFE5B333A"

 If you now run `run vaultQuery contractStateType: net.corda.examples.attachments.state.AgreementState` on either the Monogram Bank or Hiseville Deposit Bank node, you should see the agreement stored: